 Introduction / History

-The Kasai or Qassab people are also known as Kassab, Bakar Qassab, Quresh, Gau Gowa or Guru Qussai, Shaikh, Chikwa and Gai Kassia, etc. They are found in different states of India especially in the big towns and cities.
-Their community name Qassab in Arabic means-to cut.
+The Kasai or Qassab people are also known as Kassab, Bakar Qassab, Quresh, Gau Gowa or Guru Qussai, Shaikh, Chikwa and Gai Kassia, etc. Their community name Qassab in Arabic means "to cut."
 They claim that their origin is from Arabia.
-The Kasai has a council known as Jamat, which constitutes of five chosen members.
+Kasai or Qassabs speak Urdu among themselves but are equally conversant with Hindi.
+Though they use the Perso-Arabic script, sometimes they also use the Devanagari script.
+They are found in different states of India and Pakistan especially in the big towns and cities.
+There are smaller numbers of them in Nepal and Bangladesh.

+They are a professional Muslim caste of butchers and slaughterers of animals and selling meat.
+Many of them are now engaged in business or work as daily-wage labors.
+The Qassab people practice both child and adult marriage.
+They also perform group marriages at public places like the Idgah.
+Normally only the husband can divorce his wife, however the wife is also entitled to seek divorce through her parents.
+Like other Muslims, they circumcise the boys.
+They bury their dead and observe 40 days of mourning.
+The Qassab has a council known as Jamat, which constitutes of five chosen members.
 All types of disputes are referred to the Jamat.
 They adhere to the Islamic code of conduct with regard to marriage, divorce, remarriage and the inheritance of property.
 Their sacred specialist is the Qazi, who performs worship and other rituals.